michaelxwang/michaelxwang.github.io/_posts/2021-09-08-pay-down-primary-or-rental.md

 - tax
 ---

-## Primary residence or rental home: which one to pay down first?

 A client recently asked me: I have some cash at hand, should I pay down the mortgage on my primary home first or on rental home.
 The answer depends on a few factors, let us convert the tax question to a general math question.

 Suppose you borrow \$10,000 from bank, and the interest rate is 4%, then you pay \$400 interest.
 Suppose the mortgage interest is duductible, and your highest tax rate is 22%, you can "save" \$400 * 22%, or \$88.
 So you effectively paid \$400 - \$88, or \$312 interest, that is, your effective interest rate is 3.12%.
 From now on, when we talk about interest, it means effective interest with tax effect included unless it is specified.